Jesdah/guitar-emporium/README.md

   ![Jshint result script](/static/images/ganaga-travel-view.png)<br>

 ### Bugs.
-When I open the app locally, everything works as expected, but when I open the app in heroku, javascript is not loaded, so some functions do not work.
+When I created a new account I got the following error message: "no such table: socialaccount_socialapp"<br>

-I solved it by entering the script at the bottom of the relevant HTML page.
+I solved it by clearing all the migrations and the data base and then migrated again.

 ### Unfixed Bugs
 No unfixed bugs.